 Ms. Schlossberg has extensive experience structuring, drafting, negotiating and advising on joint ventures, license agreements, research and development agreements, collaboration agreements, strategic alliances, co-marketing and co-promotion agreements, mergers and acquisitions, manufacturing and supply agreements, and consulting agreements.
 In addition, Ms. Schlossberg’s experience also includes conducting intellectual property diligence and evaluating technologies for her clients in the life sciences and other technology-based fields.
 Her clients include pharmaceutical, chemical, biotechnology, cosmetic, medical device and renewable energy companies, among others.

 In addition to her transactional work, Ms. Schlossberg also has significant experience in other types of life sciences and technology-intensive intellectual property-related matters.
-These matters include litigating patent infringement matters in federal court in the United States, representing clients in false advertising and consumer deception matters, and counseling clients on various intellectual property strategic issues.
+These matters include litigating patent infringement matters in U.S. federal court, representing clients in false advertising and consumer deception matters, and counseling clients on various intellectual property strategic issues.
 Ms. Schlossberg currently serves as one of the hiring partners and co-chairs of the hiring committee for Skadden’s New York office.

 Representative transactions include:

-- ArQule in its pending sale to Merck for $2.7 billion;
+- ArQule in its sale to Merck for $2.7 billion;

-- Achillion in its pending sale to Alexion for up to $1.225 billion;
+- Achillion in its sale to Alexion for up to $1.225 billion;

 - Vertex Pharmaceuticals in its acquisition of Semma Therapeutics for $950 million;